-Moss is becoming very popular in gardens, garden art, and even indoor gardens.
-Moss is also a key ingredient in garden and floral arrangements such as kokedama, terrariums, fairy gardens, and living centrepieces.
+Moss is becoming very popular in garden design, modern art, and even indoor gardens.
+Moss is also a key ingredient in arrangements such as kokedama, terrariums, fairy gardens, and living centrepieces.
 Once you know where to find moss, you’ll want to use it in your own decor.
 Fortunately, moss is easy to forage if you live in an area where moss grows naturally.

 Purchased vs. Foraged Moss

 Moss can be purchased at floral shops and even at dollar stores, but it’s often preserved.
 It can be a difficult to work with because it’s so dry.
 It is possible to buy fresh living moss online, but it can get expensive.

 Foraging your own moss is a more affordable (and more fun) option.
 Collecting your own moss from a known local area also means that you’ll have confidence that the moss hasn’t been sprayed with chemicals (either during the growing process or during the preserving process).
-You’ll also get to spend some enjoyable time out in nature, getting up close and personal with some moss.
+You’ll also get to spend some enjoyable time out in nature, getting up close and personal with some sustainably-harvested moss.

 Where to Find Moss: General Considerations

-Moss is relatively easy to forage here on the Pacific Northwest Coast.
-We are lucky to have enough rainfall to support healthy quantities of moss in many areas.
+Moss is relatively easy to forage in areas with frequent rainfall.
+We are lucky to have enough rainfall to support healthy quantities of moss in our area (the Pacific Northwest).
 We have some grassy parts of our yard but also some mossy areas.
 I’ve let the moss take over where it wants to because it’s easier to take care of than grass and is lovely to walk on.

 If you don’t have moss in your own yard (but think it grows it your climate), find a location where you can forage for moss.
 You’ll need permission from the landowner/organization if you intend to forage on private land, or the right to collect and take home materials if it’s on public or parkland of some sort.
 Be sure to double check that you’ve got permission to collect moss prior to foraging.